The Eilan

-The Eilan (Eilean Bheannchair) is a shinty stadium in the town of Newtonmore, Scotland.
+Eilean Bheannchair, known simply as The Eilan (An t'Eilean), is a shinty venue close to the Scottish village of Newtonmore.
 It is the home of Newtonmore Camanachd Club and has been a shinty venue since at least 1877.

 Location

-The park is situated near a confluence between the River Calder and the River Spey on the outskirts of Newtonmore.
-It takes its name from Eilean Bheannchair which sits in the confluence.
+The ground is 1/2 mi south-west of the centre of the village of Newtonmore.
+The B9150 runs to the east of the ground; this was formerly the route of the A9 road until Newtonmore and neighbouring Kingussie were bypassed during the 1970s.
+The ground is north of the confluence of the River Calder and River Spey.

 History

 Shinty is recorded as being first played at the Eilan in 1877.
+The ground was redeveloped in 1993 and a new club house built.
+It has hosted several junior finals, including the 2010 and 2014 Sutherland Cup finals.

-The ground was redeveloped in 1993 and has hosted several junior finals, including the 2010 Sutherland Cup final.
-The club has still to be granted the Camanachd Cup Final.
+The ground has hosted the Newtonmore Highland Games since 1950.